akasection/durianpay-cs-dashboard/README.md

 make run-frontend
 ```

-Server will be ready at `http://localhost:3000`
+Nuxt server will be ready at `http://localhost:3000`

 ### Build Project (Prod)